 Self-Drive: New Chitose Airport to Niseko Ski Resort

-1. Fly to New Chitose Airport
+1. Landed at New Chitose Airport

-2. Pick up a rental a car
+2. Picked up the rental car

 New Chitose Airport and picking up the rental car